jchaney01/gemini/readme.md

 Confirm
 =======
-Editing a project and clearing co and bill rate overrides correctly 10's and nulls respectivelly.
+Editing a project and clearing co and bill rate overrides correctly 10's and nulls respectively.
 CO email and resend addresses are dynamic

 V3